Name Brand Sunglasses: 8 for $15

-Today only, That Daily Deal offers eight pairs of Name Brand Sunglasses for $14.99 with free shipping.
-At $1.87 per pair, that's $145 off list and tied with our mention from two weeks ago as the lowest price we could find.
+Today only, 13 Deals offers eight pairs of Name Brand Sunglasses for $14.99 with free shipping.
+At $1.87 per pair, that's $145 off list and tied with our mention from two days ago as the lowest price we could find.
 Buy Now

 - They're available in men's or women's styles and include brands such as Foster Grant, Sophia, Ironman, and Panama Jack